 Poison Ivy Tonic Recipe

 2T apple cider vinegar (use Bragg’s “with the mother”)

 3 drops lavendar (calming)

-Mix this in a bowl or bottle and apply several times a day with a cotton square.
+Apply to the poison ivy rash 3-4 times a day with a cotton square.
 Be sure to shake or mix well before each application.